 The MSMC meets annually in October.
-At this meeting available information is provided on landings of the stocks comprising the multispecies complex for both the preceding year and the partial current year.
-An approximation of fishing effort from both the days at sea (DAS) and vessel trip report (VTR) databases for the current and previous years is also provided.
+At these meeting information on landings of all multispecies stocks for the full preceding year and current partial year are provided as well as an approximation of fishing effort from both the days at sea (DAS) and vessel trip report (VTR) data bases.

 The most recent stock assessments are made available to the Committee.
 Historically these assessments are the peer reviewed products of the SAW/SARC (Stock Assessment Workshop/Stock Assessment Review Committee) process.
-Recently due to the constraints of personnel and budgets conflicting with the requirement for more frequent assessment updates (ultimately annual) the products provided have become more provisional.
-For example the assessments for 19 stocks through the year 2000 were produced by the Northern and Southern Demersal Working Groups which, while providing the best available information, lack the imprimatur of the SAW/SARC process.
+Due to the unrelenting exigency of the management process products such as the Northern/Southern Demersal Working Groups and the Transboundary Resouces Assessment Committee are employed to obtain up to date information.

-Armed with this information and with knowledge of any recent changes in fishing conditions such as management measures, effort shifts, or changes in selectivity, the MSMC estimates a fishing mortality rate which could reasonably be expected to prevail through the current year for each stock in the multispecies complex.
+Armed with this information and with knowledge of any recent changes in fishing conditions such as management measures, effort shifts, or changes in selectivity, the MSMC projects a fishing mortality rate which could reasonably be expected to prevail through the current year for each stock in the multispecies complex.